ArenKDesai/Aren-s-Notes/operating systems 3.md

 #### Direct Reference
 Introduce the **index block**, a pointer to data blocks.
 Random access is good and sequential access is fine, although it requires an extra read.
 The index block itself is a bit of a bottleneck, but we can alleviate some of those inefficiencies through hierarchical indexing.
-The inode is now a tree-like structure with references to data blocks (small number, ma)
+The inode is now a tree-like structure with references to data blocks (small number, maybe 10), then indirect blocks off of those blocks (larger, maybe)